 After opening the page, you will be shown “suggestions” of people to the left, but advert your gaze to the right side of the page for people search. (see image) There you will see options including “Name”, “Hometown”, “High School”, “College or University”, “Employer” and “Graduate School”.

 Drawback?
-If someone has a common, frequently used name and you don’t have many additional details about them, you might end up with hundreds (thousands!) of matches to look through.
+If someone has a common, frequently used name and you don’t have any additional details about them, you might end up with hundreds (thousands!) of matches to look through.

 TIP #2: SEARCH FIELD

-This is where your sleuth abilities comes in handy.
+This is where your sleuth abilities come in handy.
 Look to the left for “Filter Results”.

 Decide if you want to search for posts from “anyone”, “your friends and groups” or even a source of your choice.
-You can search any group or just the groups you below to.
-If someone with the name your looking for has been tagged in any photos or mentioned in posts, their name and Facebook page will pop up.
-You can even fine tune your results for a specific year or tagged geographic location.
+You can search for any group or just the groups you below.
+If someone with the name you’re looking for has been tagged in any photos or mentioned in posts, their name and Facebook page will pop up.
+You can even fine-tune your results for a specific year or tagged geographic location.

 If you still don’t find what you’re looking for, search again and choose from the “posts”, “people”, “photos”, “videos”, “pages”, “places”, “groups”, “apps”, and “events” to filter results even more.

 TIP #2: NAMES AND NICKNAMES:

 While you might know an old friend as “Charles”, their social media friends might know the same person as “Charlie”.
 Don’t limit your search success by assuming an individual uses the name or details you expect or know them by.
 Try multiple options and nicknames, if they have any.
 Consider searching for maiden names, married names, and a combination of both (some people use both birthdate and married last names online)